Large limit sketches and topological space objects: Infinitary Lawvere theories

-\begin{proof} If $\L$ is an infinitary Lawvere theory, by the proof of \cref{ismonadic} we obtain a monad $\T=(T,\mu,\eta)$ on $\Set$ with $T(I) = \Hom_{\L}(X^I,X)$, $\eta_I(i)=\pr_i$ and $\mu_I(f)= f \circ u_I$.
-Conversely, if $\T$ is a monad on $\Set$, let $\K $ be its Kleisli category, which we see as the full subcategory of $\Alg(\T)$ of all free $\T$-algebras $F(I) = (T(I),\mu_I)$, where $I \in \Set$.
+is defined as follows: If $\T$ is a monad on $\Set$, let $\K$ be its Kleisli category, which we see as the full subcategory of $\Alg(\T)$ of all free $\T$-algebras $F(I) = (T(I),\mu_I)$, where $I \in \Set$.
 Then $\K$ has coproducts, and every object is a coproduct of copies of the free $\T$-algebra $F(1)$ on one generator, so that its opposite $\K^{\op}$ is an infinitary Lawvere theory.
-Clearly both constructions are functorial, and we need to check that they are inverse to each other.
-First, if $\L$ is an infinitary Lawvere theory, let $\T=(T,\mu,\eta)$ be its monad and $\K$ be its Kleisli category.
-Thus, the objects of $\K$ are the free $\T$-algebras with hom-sets
+The action on morphisms is clear.